Home

 Sad to say, not all meditation methods are the same.
 This does not imply that one meditation method can be superior to the other but the fact that there are techniques not suited to certain types of person's lifestyle, eating habits, culture, surroundings, health or even religious affiliations.
 Each meditation has its own purpose too.
 And just like any other techniques, there is such thing as incorrect practice that gives rise to a lot of problems in the long term.

 The meditation technique suggested here through the book list is based on the Raja Yoga system of meditation that uses the mind actively to achieve Soul alignment or union.
-This can be practiced safely and sanely even without the guidance of (or worse, dependence on) guru personalities, or religious cults.
-They will not expose one to spirit possessions due to the loosening of the etheric auric web brought about by channelling techniques to contact so called ‘spirit guides’ posing as meditation.
+It is highly recommended that they be studied sequentially so that skills are learned gradually and progressively.
+These can be practiced safely and sanely even without the guidance of (or worse, dependence on) guru personalities, or religious cults.
+They will not expose one to spirit possessions due to the loosening of the etheric auric web brought about by channelling techniques (to contact so called "spirit guides") posing as meditation.
 They also don't use self-hypnotic methods or repetitive words to make one's mind blank or passive.
-And most of all, they are not meant to prematurely to stimulate the kundalini nor activate the chakras that may endanger one's physical or psychological health.
+And most of all, they are not meant to prematurely stimulate the kundalini nor activate the chakras that may endanger one's physical or psychological health.

 The book outlines the theoretical aspects, as well as the stages of meditation, based on the Raja Yoga Sutras of Patanjali (an Indian adept who wrote the rules for yoga about 2000 years ago).
 In contrast to the other types of yoga, raja yoga uses the mind in an active way to achieve Soul alignment.